danielabar/meblog/src/markdown/slowing-down-ai-on-purpose.md

 * how it weighs constraints
 * whether it respects the codebase's existing shape

-Again, the output goes into another markdown document in the same directory, which adds to the context.
+The output goes into another markdown document in the same directory, which adds to the context.

 ## Make Clarifying Questions Mandatory